 As an overseer of risk and a steward of long-term shareholder value, the Bank's Board has the ultimate responsibility for the oversight of ESG-related risks and opportunities that impact the Bank's business.
-Since early 2022, the Compliance, Anti-Money Laundering and Sustainability Committee provided primary oversight of the Bank's ESG initiatives and programs.
+During 2024, the Compliance, Anti-Money Laundering and Sustainability Committee provided primary oversight of the Bank's ESG initiatives and programs.
 This Committee is best positioned to oversee ESG due to the expertise and make up of its directors, and the existing strong focus on governance and compliance topics that are critical to the Bank's business.
-Other Committees also play a relevant role and receive regular updates on ESG progress and goals.
+Other Committees will also play a relevant role and receive regular updates on ESG progress and goals ,mainly the Sustainability and ESG Committee and the Risk Committee, who will receive regular updates on ESG progress and objectives.

-ESG strategy, policies, and reporting are managed by an ESG Working Group, chaired by the Bank's CEO as the executive sponsor.
+ESG strategy, policies, and reporting are managed by the Investor Relations and ESG Vice Presidency and an ESG Working Group, chaired by the Bank's CEO as the executive sponsor.
 The working group consists of cross departmental leaders in the Bank's organization including risk, strategic planning, communications, finance, legal, and investor relations.
-This group works with subject matter experts to ensure implementation of work streams and the collection of data and information for reporting purposes.
+This group will further work with subject matter experts to ensure implementation of work streams and to collect data and information for reporting purposes.